 Shortly after the departure, another witness observed the aircraft impact Rabbit Mountain in a very steep descent.
 The airplane hit the ground first with its left wing and then bounced and rolled into a gulch.

 The pilot had completed a flight review less than two months before, on April 24.
 He had approximately 2,600 hours of total time, as well as 86 hours of actual instrument and 70 hours of simulated instrument time.
 The last recorded flight that included actual instrument time was on January 24, 2000.

 The NTSB determined the cause of this accident to be the pilot's inadequate preflight planning/preparation and his continued flight into adverse weather conditions resulting in controlled flight into terrain.
 Contributing factors were fog, low ceilings and the pilot's lack of recent experience.

-ASF's free online program, IFR Adventure: Rules to Live By, is available to help pilots keep current on the requirements for flying in IFR conditions.
+ASI's free online program, IFR Insights: Regulations, is available to help pilots keep current on the requirements for flying in IFR conditions.
 By completing the course with an 80% or better score, you will also qualify for WINGS credit.

 VOLUNTEER AT AN AOPA FLY-IN NEAR YOU!

 SHARE YOUR PASSION.
 VOLUNTEER AT AN AOPA FLY-IN.
 CLICK TO LEARN MORE >>>